 Here, she's literally talking about getting a ladder for Romeo to climb up so he can spend the night in Juliet's bedroom.
 To "climb a bird's nest" is also slang for having sex.

-- Even Juliet has her moments.
+(4) Even Juliet has her moments.
 In the balcony scene, as she's talking to herself about how amazing Romeo is, she's not just thinking about his dreamy eyes and great personality.
 "Tis but thy name that is my enemy," she argues to herself.
 "Thou art thyself, though not a Montague./ What's Montague?
-It is nor hand, nor foot, nor arm nor face, nor [pause, grin] any other part belonging to a man" (2.2.3).
-In the 1996 film Romeo + Juliet, Claire Danes does a great reading of this line.
+It is nor hand, nor foot, nor arm nor face, nor [teehee] any other part belonging to a man" (2.2.3).